What is 'Healthcare Information and Administration? (HCIA)

 Application for HCIA Program

 Admission to the HCIA program is selective.
 Applications for the HCIA program consist of the Application , two letters of reference, an essay and unofficial transcripts.
-Application packets will be accepted until July 1, 2013.
+Application packets will be accepted until date noted on the top of this page.

 REQUIREMENTS FOR HCIA PROGRAM